Visit Lithuania and explore its treasures

 Posted by Gabrielė Bogdelytė | July 19, 2016

-Pocket-sized country is proud of it’s fascinating nature, hospitable people and absolutely amazing sights.
-Visit Lithuania and explore its treasure trove of interesting and unexpected plot twists.
-Shall we start?
+Pocket-sized country is proud of its fascinating nature, hospitable people, and absolutely amazing sights.
+Let’s start!
 Oh yeah!
-Get ready for charming journey around Lithuania.
+Get ready for a charming journey around Lithuania.

 It is an eye-popping scenery!
-Located 10 kilometers from Siauliai, north of Lithuania, Hill of crosses attracts more people than someone could ever imagine.
-Also, Hill of crosses (kryžių kalnas in Lithuanian) is kept as a national pilgrimage centre of Lithuania.
+Located 10 kilometers from Siauliai, north of Lithuania, the Hill of Crosses attracts more visitors than one could ever imagine.
+Also, the Hill of Crosses (Kryžių kalnas in Lithuanian) is kept as a national pilgrimage center of Lithuania.
 Thousands of crosses represent Christian devotion and a memorial to Lithuanian national identity.
-There are actually over 200 000 crosses on this tiny hill.
+There are actually over 200,000 crosses on this tiny hill.
 That is absolutely amazing.
-Don’t skip an opportunity and visit Lithuania, take a tour and see Hill of crosses.
+Don’t skip an opportunity and visit Lithuania, take a tour, and see the Hill of Crosses.

 Curonian Spit